cast-org/figuration/docs/get-started/options.md

 ## Customizing Variables

-Every Sass variable in Figuration includes the !default flag, meaning you can override that default value in your own Sass even after that original variable's been defined.
-Copy and paste variables as needed, modify the values, remove the !default flag, and recompile with the included [build tools]({{ site.baseurl }}/get-started/build-tools/) as needed.
+Every Sass variable in Figuration includes the `!default` flag, meaning you can override that default value in your own Sass.
+Copy and paste variables as needed, modify the values, remove the `!default` flag, and recompile with the included [build tools]({{ site.baseurl }}/get-started/build-tools/) as needed.
+If a variable has already been assigned, then it won't be re-assigned by the default values.
+This means that your modified Sass variables should be called before you import Figuration Sass files.

 For example, to change out the `background-color` and `color` for the `<body>`, you'd do the following: